 5. Helopssa Dog Allergy Chews Yeast-Free Salmon Oil

-- Yeast-free formula: Reduces risk for sensitive or allergy-prone dogs
+- Yeast-free formula: Reduces risk for sensitive dogs with yeast issues.

-- High salmon oil content: Promotes shiny coat and skin comfort
+- High salmon oil content: Supports skin hydration and coat shine.

-Compared to standard allergy chews, this product prioritizes sensitivity and yeast avoidance.
-The main tradeoff is that it may not address all types of allergies, especially those unrelated to yeast or diet.
+Compared to standard allergy chews, this product prioritizes sensitivity and avoids common triggers.
+The tradeoff is that it may not address all types of allergies equally, especially those unrelated to yeast.

 - High salmon oil content